 experimental site, each with known responses to fragmentation over the

 experiment's 25 year history.
-John is based at the Australian National
+I am based at the Australian National

-University (ANU) in Canberra, Australia and is jointly supervised by Dr
+University (ANU) in Canberra, Australia and am jointly supervised by Dr

 Davies and Drs Don Driscoll and Sam Banks from the ANU.

 I encourage individuals who have their own funding, or are interested in pursuing funding, to email me to discuss research ideas.
 Potential funding sources are: Smith Fellows Program.